Do you need synonyms for said?

 Summary of words other than said

 Synonyms can always improve your writing by avoiding repetition.

 Finding new words and new ways to say things is one of the pleasures of being a writer.
 It doesn’t mean that you need to use long, uncommon or complex vocabulary.
 There are usually simple alternatives for most words.

-But using other words for said is always a good idea, even if it is a word that most people are blind to when reading.
-By replacing said with a more active reporting verb, you can quickly add much more descriptive value to your novel or short story.
+But using other words instead of said is always a good idea, even if said is a word that most people are blind to when reading.
+By replacing it with a more active reporting verb, you can quickly add much more descriptive value to your novel or short story.